henryhxu/CSCI4430-ESTR4120/README.md

 The course materials are based upon the following classic textbook of Kurose and Ross.
 In addition, many materials are also borrowed heavily from [Mosharaf Chowdhury](http://www.mosharaf.com/)'s [computer networks](https://github.com/mosharaf/eecs489) course with his permission.
 Credit is given whenever possible to Mosharaf and a lot of other folks.
 - Computer Networking: A Top-Down Approach, 7th. (or earlier editions), by Jim Kurose and Keith Ross, 2016.
 ISBN 978-0133594140.

+You may also want to check out this online book:
+- [Computer Networks: A Systems Approach](https://book.systemsapproach.org/index.html), by Larry Peterson and Bruce Davie.

 ### Grading
 | Assessment item | CSCI Weight | ESTR Weight
 | :---------------- | :--- | :--- |